Nutrition & Dietetics: Overview

 - Aims to provide quality learning experiences in nutrition and dietetics that are based on the standards from the Accreditation Council for Education in Nutrition and Dietetics(ACEND)

-The mission of the Department of Nutrition and Dietetics is to provide dedicated faculty, quality facilities, and a diverse environment which support nationally recognized undergraduate and graduate education, research and service in the areas of nutrition, dietetics, and sports nutrition/exercise science.
+The mission of the Nutrition and Dietetics Program is to provide dedicated faculty, quality facilities, and a diverse environment which support nationally recognized undergraduate and graduate education, research and service in the areas of nutrition, dietetics, and sports nutrition/exercise science.